 1. Click "Parent Letter"

-3. Select the Language from the drop down, then modify the Parent Letter text in that language.
+3. Select the Language from the drop down, click “Edit Message”, and then modify the Parent Letter text in that language.
 ESGI does not automatically translate, so each template must be edited in that language.
 Do not edit the symbols or text within the < and >; they are needed to populate the Parent Letters.
+You can drag and drop optional titles to auto-populate information.
+Click “SAVE” when finished editing.